wcameron14/FFLAnalyzer/README.md

 ## Usage

 Run `main.py` in your terminal to start the data collection process.
 The application will fetch data from the Sleeper API and insert it into the PostgreSQL database.
+The database schema includes the following tables:

+* `Users`: Contains information about users in the leagues.
+* `Players`: Contains information about players in the leagues.
+* `Leagues`: Contains information about the leagues.
+* `League_Owners`: Contains information about league ownership.
+* `Rosters`: Contains information about rosters in the leagues.
+* `Matchups`: Contains information about matchups in the leagues.
+* `Transactions`: Contains information about transactions (trades and waivers) in the leagues.
+* `League_Settings`: Contains league settings.

+Error handling is built into each step of the data collection process.
+If an error occurs while fetching or inserting data, the application will log the error and continue with the next piece of data.
+If you encounter any problematic leagues that cause errors, you can exclude them from the data collection process by adding their IDs to the `problematic_league_ids` list in `api.py`.

 ## Contributing